 Capital gains obtained by Portuguese resident individuals on the repayment or transfer of the Instruments are taxed at a rate of 28 per cent. levied on the positive difference between the capital gains and capital losses realised on the transfer of securities and derivatives of each year, which is the final tax on that income, unless the individual elects to aggregate it to his taxable income, subjecting it to tax at progressive rates of up to 48 per cent.
-In the latter circumstance, a solidarity surcharge is due on the part of the taxable income exceeding &80,000 as follows: (i) 2.5 per cent. on the part of the taxable income exceeding &80,000 and (ii) 5 per cent. on the taxable income exceeding &250,000 (if any).
+In the latter circumstance, a solidarity surcharge is due on the part of the taxable income exceeding \in 80,000 as follows: (i) 2.5 per cent. on the part of the taxable income exceeding \in 80,000 and (ii) 5 per cent. on the taxable income exceeding \in 250,000 (if any).
 Accrued interest qualifies as interest for tax purposes.
-The positive balance between capital gains and capital losses arising from the transfer for consideration of shares and other securities, which includes gains obtained on the disposal or the refund of Instruments, is mandatorily included in the annual taxable income of the taxabate at progressive rates if the assets have been held for less than 365 days and the taxable income of the taxabate, including the balance of the capital gains and capital losses, amounts to or exceeds &81,199.
-The negative balance calculated in a given year, relating to transactions involving the sale of securities for consideration, including the refund of Instruments, can be carried forward to the following five years when the taxable person opts for aggregation or is obliged to aggregate this income.
+From 1 January 2023 onwards, the positive balance between capital gains and capital losses arising from the transfer for consideration of shares and other securities, which includes gains obtained on the disposal or the refund of Instruments, is mandatorily included in the annual taxable income and taxed at progressive rates if the assets have been held for less than 365 days and the taxable income of the taxable income of the taxable income of the capital gains and capital losses, amounts to or exceeds \in 78,834.

-Interest and other investment income derived from the Instruments and capital gains obtained with the transfer of the Instruments by legal persons resident for tax purposes in mainland Portugal and by non-resident legal persons with a permanent establishment therein to which the income or gains are attributable are included in their taxable profits and are subject to Corporate Income Tax at a 21 per cent. tax rate (a 17 per cent. rate is applicable to the first \notin 50,000 of taxable income obtained by small and medium sized companies or small and mid-capitalisation companies, as defined in the annex of Decree-Law no. 372/2007, of 6 November; a 12.5 per cent. rate is applicable to the first \notin 50,000 of taxable income obtained by entities that qualify as startups as defined in Law no. 21/2023, of 5 May and comply with the conditions set forth in Article 2.°, no. 1(f) of such Law), to which a municipal surcharge (derrama municipal) of up to 1.5 per cent. of their taxable income may be added.
-A state surcharge (derrama estadual) also applies at 3 per cent. on taxable profits in excess of \notin 1,500,000 and up to \notin 7,500,000, 5 per cent. on taxable profits in excess of \notin 7,500,000.
+Interest and other investment income derived from the Instruments and capital gains obtained with the transfer of the Instruments by legal persons resident for tax purposes in mainland Portugal and by non-resident legal persons with a permanent establishment therein to which the income or gains are attributable are included in their taxable profits and are subject to Corporate Income Tax at a 21 per cent. tax rate (a 17 per cent. rate is applicable to the first \notin 50,000 of taxable income obtained by small and medium sized companies or small and mid-capitalisation companies, as defined in the annex of Decree-Law no. 372/2007, of 6 November), to which a municipal surcharge (derrama municipal) of up to 1.5 per cent. of their taxable income may be added.
+A state surcharge (derrama estadual) also applies at 3 per cent. on taxable profits in excess of \notin 1,500,000 and up to \notin 35,000,000, and 9 per cent. on taxable profits in excess of \notin 35,000,000.

-The acquisition of Instruments through gift or inheritance by a legal person resident in mainland Portugal or non-resident legal person acting through a permanent establishment therein is subject to Corporate Income Tax at a 21 per cent. tax rate (a 17 per cent. rate is applicable to the first \in 50,000 of taxable income obtained by small and medium sized companies or small and mid-capitalisation companies, as defined in the annex of Decree-Law no. 372/2007, of 6 November; a 12.5 per cent. rate is applicable to the first \notin 50,000 of taxable income obtained by entities that qualify as startups as defined in Law no. 21/2023, of 5 May and comply with the conditions set forth in Article 2.°, no. 1(f) of such Law), to which a municipal surcharge (derrama municipal) of up to 1.5 per cent. on taxable profits in excess of \notin 1,500,000 and up to \notin 35,000,000, and 9 per cent. on taxable profits in excess of \notin 35,000,000.
+The acquisition of Instruments through gift or inheritance by a legal person resident in mainland Portugal or non-resident legal person acting through a permanent establishment therein is subject to Corporate Income Tax at a 21 per cent. tax rate (a 17 per cent. rate is applicable to the first \in 50,000 of taxable income obtained by small and medium sized companies or small and mid-capitalisation companies, as defined in the annex of Decree-Law no. 372/2007, of 6 November), to which a municipal surcharge (derrama municipal) of up to 1.5 per cent. of their taxable income may be added.
+A state surcharge (derrama estadual) also applies at 3 per cent. on taxable profits in excess of \in 1,500,000 and up to \in 35,000,000, and 9 per cent. on taxable profits in excess of \in 35,000,000.